 Field Test Mode: What it is and How To Enable it on Your Phone

+One of the first steps to selecting a cell phone signal booster for your home or office, vehicle, or large building is to determine how strong the outside signal is.
 When most people talk about cell phone signal strength, they talk about “bars” in reference to the signal strength bar indicator on the phone.
-While bars are an easy way to talk about signal strength, it turns out that it’s not a very accurate way.
+While bars are an easy way to talk about signal strength, it turns out that it’s not a very accurate way to signal test.
 While many phones show the signal strength on a 5-bar scale, some phones only have 4 bars while others have 8.
 Even among phones with the same number of bars, there’s no standardization, so the strength of a 4 bar signal on one phone can be very different than a 4 bar signal on another.
 Finally, bars aren’t very granular so for example, saying 3 bars of signal is not being very specific.

 When experts discuss cell phone signal strength, they measure the signal in decibels.
-Decibels are a logarithmic unit of measuring signal strength and are very precise making them ideal for communicating just how strong of a signal you’re currently receiving.
+Decibels are a logarithmic unit of measuring signal strength and are very precise making them ideal for performing a signal test of just how strong of a signal is that you’re currently receiving.

 iPhone Field Test Mode